THE PARLOR

 What makes this different?

-You have three real options, and each one comes with a tradeoff worth understanding before you decide.
+You have three real options, and each comes with a tradeoff worth understanding before you decide.

 A freelance graphic designer takes direction well and delivers options.
-What they often skip is the bigger picture — your mission, your market positioning, what actually makes your ideal customer choose you.
+What they often skip is the bigger picture — your market positioning, the logic underneath your pricing, what actually makes your ideal customer choose you over someone cheaper or more convenient.
 Many are happy to design a logo without asking how it needs to work.
 If strategy matters to you, a designer who doesn't lead with strategy will cost you more than their invoice.

-A branding agency brings more resources — research, copywriting, photography, web development, animation — and coordinates them under one roof.
+A branding agency brings more resources — research, copywriting, photography, web development — and coordinates them under one roof.
 That coordination has real value for complex, large-scale projects.
-It also comes with a price tag to cover significant overhead, longer turnaround times, and layers of people between you and the work.
-Months of brand ethos discussions serve some businesses well.
+It also comes with a price tag built to cover significant overhead, longer turnaround times, and layers of people between you and the work.
 For founders who need consistent deliverables and fast decisions, that structure slows everything down.

 A collection of five black and white business logo designs for The Nines Barber Shop, Kaibari Tea House, South Central Hotel, Salt Box, and Sicara, displayed on a light background.